Near-critical dimers and massive SLE: Convergence of massive LERW on the triangular lattice

 From this (just as in \cite[Section 2.5]{ChelkakWan}) it follows that the densities of massive LERW with respect to classical LERW are uniformly bounded from above by $\exp(cm^2R^2)$ and thus the tightness of the law of massive LERW follows.
-Also, (as in \cite[Section 2.6]{ChelkakWan}) it follows that each subsequential limit of $P^{(m)}_{\Gtree}$ is absolutely continuous with respect to the SLE$_2$ on $\Omega$.
-Thus we can use Girsanov's theorem to find the driving term of $\xi_t$ of the Loewner evolution under $P^{(m)}_{\Gtree}$.
+Also, (as in \cite[Section 2.6]{ChelkakWan}) it follows that each subsequential limit of $\P^{(m)}_{\Gtree}$ is absolutely continuous with respect to the SLE$_2$ on $\Omega$.
+Thus we can use Girsanov's theorem to find the driving term of $\xi_t$ of the Loewner evolution under $\P^{(m)}_{\Gtree}$, see also Section~\ref{S:absolutecontinuity} for the analogous statement in a more general setting.